mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

     </tbody>
 </table>
 ```
-- Change a `Orders.cshtml` View that gets the `Order` data from the database and uses the `_OrderTable.cshtml` Partial View to display it to the user
+- Change a `Orders.cshtml` Razor View that gets the `Order` data from the database and uses the `_OrderTable.cshtml` Razor Partial View to display it to the user

 ```
 @model IQueryable<Order>